 How can we begin to shift how we do things?
 Here are 11 easy holiday planning steps to have a debt-free Christmas.

-Take a stand against spending on credit
+Take a stand against spending with credit

-If you charge your spending on your credit cards and don’t pay it off for months or even years, then those purchases can cost you hundreds of dollars in interest.
+If you charge your spending on your credit cards and don’t pay it off for months or even years, those purchases can cost you hundreds of dollars in interest.

 The better you plan ahead to use cash instead of credit, the more money you will save.